Kritika75/Kritika75/README.md

-👋 Hi, I’m Kritika Singh!
-👀 I’m passionate about web and app development.
-🌱 Currently diving into Kotlin to enhance my skills.
+Hello World!
+I'm Kritika Singh
+Turning ☕ into code

+What I Do:

+🎨 Create responsive and user-friendly web applications 🔧 Develop robust backend solutions
+📱 Exploring mobile app development
+🚀 Always learning new technologies

+📫 Let's Connect!

+Email: kritikasingh37918@gmail.com
-📫 Feel free to reach out: kritikasingh37918@gmail.com
+Feel free to reach out for collaborations or just a tech chat!

 <!---
 Kritika75/Kritika75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.